 Academies & Masterclasses

-Sorrell Conductors Programme with Sian Edwards; Royal Academy of Music (UK 2022)
+Sorrell Conductors Programme, Sian Edwards; Royal Academy of Music (UK 2022)

-Opera Creation Workshop; Académie du Festival d’Aix with Andrea Breth (France 2021)
+Opera Creation Workshop; Académie du Festival d’Aix, Andrea Breth (France 2021)

-Soloist Academy Conducting Course with Kazuki Yamada (Switzerland 2021)
+Soloist Academy Conducting Course, Kazuki Yamada (Switzerland 2021)

-The Juilliard School Evening Division Conducting Intensive with Mark Shapiro (U.S. 2020)
+The Juilliard School Evening Division Conducting Intensive, Mark Shapiro (U.S. 2020)

 Académie Voix Nouvelles with Ensemble MusikFabrik, Eva Reiter, Francesco Filidei and Dmitri Kourliandski (France 2020)

-Dartington International Summer School & Festival; Advanced Composition with Sir Harrison Birtwistle (UK 2019)
+Dartington International Summer School & Festival; Advanced Composition, Sir Harrison Birtwistle (UK 2019)

-International Masterclass for Orchestral Conductors; Professor Johannes Wildner and the Berlin Sinfonietta (Germany 2019)
+International Masterclass for Orchestral Conductors; Johannes Wildner, the Berlin Sinfonietta (Germany 2019)

 Hatched Academy with Ensemble Offspring, Catherine Milliken, Amanda Cole and Matthew Shlomowitz (Australia 2018)

-Dartington International Summer School, the John Amis Award; with the Dead Rat Orchestra and Neil Brand (UK 2018)
+Dartington International Summer School, the John Amis Award; Dead Rat Orchestra and Neil Brand (UK 2018)

 NORD+MIX Workshop; Lithuanian Academy of Music and Theatre (Lithuania 2018)

-The Royal Philharmonic Society Conductor’s Workshop with Jessica Cottis (UK 2017)
+The Royal Philharmonic Society Conductor’s Workshop, Jessica Cottis (UK 2017)

-Conductor’s workshop with Mark Shiell and Melbourne Youth Orchestras (Australia 2017)
+Conductor’s workshop, Mark Shiell and Melbourne Youth Orchestras (Australia 2017)

 Synthetis International Summer School for Composition; with Mark Andre, Johannes Kreidler, Zygmunt Krauze, Martin Bresnick (Poland 2016)